 Experiencing the ecological awakening

-We live in a time when science and theology offer reliable global insights about the interconnectedness of life and matter in all forms throughout the universe.
+Science and theology offer reliable global insights about the interconnectedness of life and matter in all forms throughout the universe.
 This enriches our understanding of the world as a source of deep contemplation and sacred activity, calling us to the heart of what it means to be inclusive and reconciled in all ways with the Whole.
 It challenges us to re-evaluate prior perceptions, previous understanding, and unquestioned practices.

 The Asia Pacific Region is home to the most abundant and diverse of animal and vegetative species on the planet.
 However, we humans have looked at Mother Earth primarily in terms of what we can get from her.
 We have pillaged her resources and destroyed the balance of nature in the process.